Spirit of Dance reserves the right to change the category of a routine if it is determined to be improperly placed.

 - SDA offers a NOVICE classification in which to enter dancers.
 This level is for the true Novice.
 Dancers with 2 or less years of dance training, and new to competition may enter into the NOVICE level.
 The Novice level is eligible to receive Overall Awards, however will receive prizes in scholarship vouchers for future SDA entry fees.

 - The INTERMEDIATE level is for those dancers not yet ready to compete at the highest level.
-Best suited for dancers with very limited competition experience who dance less than 5 hours per week.
+Best suited for dancers with very limited competition experience and/or who dance less than 5 hours per week.
 Overall Awards will be presented with prizes in the form of scholarship vouchers for future SDA entry fees.

 - All other dancers should be entered in the COMPETITIVE level.
 This level is for the more experienced dancers with competition experience, taking multiple classes per week.
 The Competitive level will receive Overall Awards and Cash Prizes, (see OverAll Awards for more information).